-If you are looking for ways to insert the Square root symbol in Word, this post is for you.
+If you are looking for ways to insert the Square root symbol in Word using the keyboard, this post is for you.

-It contains 5 easy ways to insert this symbol into Microsoft Word.
+It contains 5 easy ways including some keyboard shortcuts to insert this symbol into Microsoft Word or any other place.

-Some of the methods shown here can also be used to insert the symbol in other Office apps like Excel, PowerPoint or Access.
+Some of the methods shown here can be used to insert the symbol in other apps like Excel, PowerPoint, or Access or even somewhere in your browser like Google Docs.

 Without further ado, let’s get started!